 “If there is a heaven, it’s certain our animals are to be there,” says Pam Brown.
 “Their lives become so interwoven with our own, it would take more than an archangel to detangle them.”

+Be gentle and compassionate with yourself, for you did not know what you were doing.
+You did not purposely cause your pet’s death.
+Dealing with guilt after a pet dies is less of a struggle when you accept that if you knew the future, you would have acted differently.
 If your actions led to your pet’s death, you have to keep reminding yourself that you did not deliberately harm your dog or cat.
 It was an accident, and you would have done things differently if you had know what would happen.

 Another type of “imagined” guilt is if you’ve accidentally caused your pet’s death by letting him out, keeping him in, or losing track of his whereabouts.
 If you did not deliberately set out to harm your pet, then you have nothing to feel guilty about.
 I know this is easier said than done – and it takes effort to forgive yourself.